chocolatetoothpaste/monologue/README.md

 #Examples

+*These are a little out of date due to recent changes but are pretty close to correct*

     var monologue = require('monologue');

     // grouping of where statements, pay attention to how the objects are grouped and what the output becomes